 Was it him that whispered these words or the mask?
 It did not matter.
 The words and the mask helped him to forget even more than he already had.
 Forget everything but his goal, his purpose, nothing else mattered, everything else was squeezed from him.
 He was Fox Villain.

-The man in black cleared his throat and the Fox Villain turned his head to take in the once ally.
-The mentor that had helped him here to train.
+The man in black cleared his throat and Fox Villain turned his head to take in the once ally.
 This man had scared him.
 Truth be told he still would scare him if fear had not taken leave of him.
 The man in black’s anger burned as bright as Fox Villain’s hate.

 “It must be stopped before it can happen.
-The glaive can harness your power for just that journey, the armor will protect you.
+The glaive can harness your Song for just that journey, the armor will protect you from others and yourself.
 Only with the death of one can there be life for all.”

 His lack of memory tugged at him, “I don’t remember, not all of it.”